halfbakedsneed/chowdown/README.md

 ### `scope.raw(fn, [options])`

-This will call the given function with the cheerio document object and the intended context.
+This will call the `fn` with the underlying cheerio object and the intended cheerio context.
 It will return a promise resolving to this function's result.

 #### Parameters
-- `fn` *`{function}`* The raw function to execute.
+- `fn` *`{function}`* The raw function to be called and passed the cheerio instance.
 - `[options]` *`{object}`* An object of configuration options.

 #### Returns